 |Job Type||Full-Time & Part-Time|

-- Trauma-informed counselling to support adult survivors of complex trauma
+- Trauma-informed counselling supporting adult survivors of complex child abuse

 - North Sydney Location, close to public transport

 - Part time between 3-5 days + some weekend shifts

 Blue Knot Foundation’s core mission is to support the recovery of adult survivors of childhood trauma.
 They offer a range of important services including the Blue Knot Helpline, Trauma Informed Case Management to support applicants applying for the National Redress Scheme, National Counselling and Referral Service supporting the Disability Royal Commission, educational workshops, professional development training, supervision, consultancy and other services.

 Blue Knot Foundation is committed to enabling people affected by childhood trauma to live satisfying and meaningful lives, and to feel connected with their communities.

 - Passionate and collaborative team culture

 This position offers trauma-informed, person-centred, support, information and referrals to callers who are survivors of complex childhood trauma and their personal supporters.
 The Blue Knot Helpline also supports survivors of institutional sexual abuse as they engage with or apply to the National Redress Scheme.

 The position involves assessing and appropriately responding to callers’ needs, maintaining caller safety and stability as a priority and responding with a trauma-informed approach promoting safety, trust, choice, collaboration and empowerment.
 Additionally you will:

 - Conduct risk assessments and interventions as necessary